grace-kerr/copilot-inclusivity-test/Task_3/README.md

 # 🧩 Task 3 – Code Refactoring: Process Transactions

 ## 📍Objective
-You are given a Java method that processes a file containing bank transactions and prints out a running balance.
+You are given a Java method that processes a file containing bank transactions and prints out a running balance, as well as various statistics and error messages.

 The current implementation handles too many responsibilities in one method.
 Your goal is to **refactor** it into a cleaner, more modular version.